 6.3.
 What to do to reach the Zero position?

-There are four types of featured snippets
+6.4.
+How many types of featured snippets are there?

 Conclusion